GC-public-projects/FloatingButton/README.md

 - TYPE_APPLICATION_PANEL : Used to show dialogs/popups that appears above the main app.
 - TYPE_APPLICATION_ATTACHED_DIALOG : same than "APPLICATION_PANEL but belongs the state of a specific activity's main window"

-###### 4. window flag = WindowManager.LayoutParams.FLAG_NOT_TOUCH_MODAL
+###### 4. window flags = WindowManager.LayoutParams.FLAG_NOT_TOUCH_MODAL
-The flags control sthe behavior of the window, they can be combined by using the bitwise operator "or".
+The flags control the behavior of the window, they can be combined by using the bitwise operator "or".
 - FLAG_NOT_TOUCH_MODAL : This flag allows touches outside the overlay's bounds to pass through to underlying windows.
 Without this flag, the overlay might consume all touch events, even those outside its visible area.

 Other possible flags :